bilgino/angularforddd/README.md

 };
 ```

-The data mapper is associated in the repository to elaborate the appropriate model schema.
+The data mapper is used in the repository service to elaborate the appropriate model schema.

 **» Domain model**<br/>